 But that’s not fun to think about.
 What’s fun to think about is if they were somehow yours.
 You would wear them, wouldn’t you?
 You’d give them their place in the sun, and when someone asked you if that was the world-famous watch that had been stolen from an underground vault in Geneva, you’d shrug and say, “What, this old thing?
 I picked it up off eBay for a $300 bucks.
 Pretty cool though, huh?”

-How about the most expensive wristwatch ever sold at auction?
-That’d be the Rolex Daytona reference 6239 owned by Paul Newman.
-It was given to him by his wife, its case back inscribed with the very cool note to “Drive Carefully, Me.”
+Another crazy-expensive steel watch, the Rolex Daytona reference 6239 owned by Paul Newman is the most expensive Rolex watch ever auctioned.
+It was given to the actor by his wife, its case back inscribed with the very cool note to “Drive Carefully, Me.”
 Even cooler: Newman later handed it to his daughter’s boyfriend, James Cox, as a gift, when Cox said he didn’t own a watch.
 Given Newman’s cool cachet, it wasn’t all that surprising when the watch hammered for $17+M including the buyer’s premium.

 If you think wristwatches are expensive, just wait till you get into pocketwatches.
-This one, also from Patek, costs the same as 12 of the Richard Mille watches — which, to remind you, are straight up made out of sapphire.
+You could get a couple dozen Richard Mille watches for the price of this famous one from Patek.
 It was owned by Henry Graves, Jr, a NYC banker and one of the most important watch collectors of all time, and includes 24 complications.
 Which, you know, might be a bit much, but is fun as hell.

 Patek Philippe Grandmaster Chime: $31M